GitbookIO/theme-faq/README.md

 The content of your `README` is used as a short description for the home page of your FAQ.

-If you wish use a specific file for this description instead of your project's README, you can your `book.json` to do so:
+If you wish use a specific file for this description instead of your project's README, you can configure your `book.json` to do so:

 ```json
 {